Skip to navigation Skip to content

 1

-Service Officers allocated the Payment Reconciliation DOC must investigate the customer’s record to determine if the customer has been over or underpaid and action accordingly.
+A Payment Reconciliation DOC does not mean the payment is incorrect.
+Service Officers must investigate the details within the DOC and the customer’s record to determine if the customer has been over or underpaid and action accordingly.

 2